r9odt/r9odt/README.md

 I have a Master's qualification in Computer Science and Engineering.
 Now I am studying in graduate school.

-I am also maintaince and software engineer.
+I am also DevOps and software engineer.
 I am currently learning DevOps technical, programming and system administration.

 Interests: